bUnit-dev/bUnit/.github/pull_request_template.md

 -->

 ### PR meta checklist
-- [ ] Pull request is targeted at `DEV` branch for code
+- [ ] Pull request is targeted at `main` branch for code
-  or targeted at `main` branch for documentation that is live on bunit.egilhansen.com.
+  or targeted at `stable` branch for documentation that is live on bunit.dev.
 - [ ] Pull request is linked to all related issues, if any.
 - [ ] I have read the _CONTRIBUTING.md_ document.